acidb/mobiscroll-docs/docs/vue/guides/upgrade-from-trial.md

 ## Upgrading to Framework, Complete or SaaS license {#upgrade-to-full}

-This method will include the full mobiscroll package into your project from NPM.
+This method will include the full Mobiscroll package into your project from NPM.
 In order for this to work, you will need a Full Framework, Complete or SaaS license.

 To upgrade the trial package in your project, the commercial license needs to be assigned to your account.
 If you are the developer, but somebody else purchased the license, then the buyer can assign the license to your account.
 You should instruct the buyer to log in to his account and proceed to the [licenses page](https://mobiscroll.com/account/licenses).
 From there, he can assign the license to you account.